-Best Fairway Woods 2020: We bring you the best fairway woods of 2020 - tried and tested as part of our biggest ever golf club equipment guide, Top Gear.
+Best Fairway Woods 2020: We bring you the best fairway woods of 2020 – with every golf club tried, tested and compared head-to-head.

 In our biggest ever equipment test we reviewed hundreds of golf clubs, and when it came to selecting the best fairway woods of 2020, these are the best on the market right now.